Finding Fair Allocations under Budget Constraints: The Density Greedy Algorithm

 We now establish Theorem \ref{theorem:cardinality}.

-\begin{proof}[Proof of Theorem \ref{theorem:cardinality}] Consider any two agents $a, b \in [n+1]$, with respective budgets $B_a$ and $B_b$.
-Let $A_a$ and $A_b$ be the subsets of the goods assigned to these two agents, respectively, by Algorithm \ref{algo:dense}.
-We will show that the $\EFone$ guarantee holds from agent $a$ towards agent $b$, i.e., holds between $A_a$ and $A_b$.
+\begin{proof}[Proof of Theorem \ref{theorem:cardinality}] Let $X$ be the set of goods allocated to an agent $a \in [n]$ and let $Y$ be the set of goods allocated to an agent $b \in [n]$, or to the charity at the end of Algorithm \ref{algo:dense}.
+We will show that the $\EFone$ guarantee holds from set $X$ towards set $Y$.
+This establishes that the final allocation is $\EFone$, i.e., every agent $a \in [n]$ is $\EFone$ towards every other agent and the charity.